 The EU and India share the view that international standards are crucial to improve the ease of doing business in an era of global supply chain.
-They will also enhance customer experience and allow innovations based on the seamless exchange of data across sectors.
+They issues.

 Frame the Future

 Recent headlines on cyber-attacks, leaks or misuse of personal data by the internet, social media, service providers, and on differential access to the internet have highlighted the need for a framework to protect citizens and society.